 International Visitor Conservation and Tourism Levy

-The International Visitor Conservation and Tourism Levy is a tourism tax levied by the New Zealand government to fund sustainability projects.
+The International Visitor Conservation and Tourism Levy is a tourist tax levied by the New Zealand government to fund sustainability projects.
 These include projects that protect New Zealand's natural heritage or improve the country's infrastructure.
 To make sure that not only New Zealanders face these costs, international travellers have to pay a tourist tax.
-New Zealand authorities argue this would be a fair compromise because tourists, just like New Zealand residents, use the country's infrastructure and can enjoy the natural beauty of the country.
+New Zealand authorities argue that the tax would be a fair compromise because tourists, just like New Zealand residents, use the country's infrastructure and can enjoy the natural beauty of the country.

 Almost all international travellers have to pay the International Visitor Conservation and Tourism Levy.
 Only travellers transiting in New-Zealand are exempt.
 Citizens and residents of New Zealand and Australia, diplomats and residents of some Pacific islands are also exempt.